RobelGiday/game_sales/README.md

 # Video Game Sales

 ## Objective
-This project analyse global video game sales datas for 64,016 titles released between 1971 and 2024 across North America, Japan, the EU, Africa, and the rest of the world.
-The analysis aims is to uncover trends in worldwide and regional sales, identify top-selling titles and peak sales years to evaluate industry groweth,and explore dominant genre across gaming consoles.
+This project analyses global video game sales data for 64,016 titles released between 1971 and 2024 across North America, Japan, the EU, Africa, and the rest of the world.
+The analysis aims to uncover trends in worldwide and regional sales, identify top‑selling titles and peak sales years to evaluate industry growth, and explore dominant genres across gaming consoles.

 ### Project Scope
 This project aims to answer these questions.